esthercuan/HackerNewsPWA/README.md

 Once the page is fully cached, an alert will pop out to inform the user that the website is ready.

+## Dependencies 🤝

+1. Moment to parse date strings
+2. Axios for API calls

+Thank you very much for checking out my project!
+🙋🏻‍♀️